Infineon/mtb-anycloud-wifi-bluetooth-tester/README.md

       ```
 </details>

+   **Note:**

-   **Note:** Before building the application, ensure that the *deps* folder contains the BSP file (*TARGET_xxx.mtb*) corresponding to the TARGET.
+   - Before building the application, ensure that the *deps* folder contains the BSP file (*TARGET_xxx.mtb*) corresponding to the TARGET.
 Execute the `make getlibs` command to fetch the BSP contents before building the application.

+   - For CYW943907AEVAL1F and CYW954907AEVAL1F kits, use `latest-v0.X` tag.

    After programming, the application starts automatically.
 Observe the messages on the UART terminal, and wait for the device to make the required connections.